ch-sai-sumanth/car-service-centre-java/README.md

         charges for Break Fixing -> 1500
         Total Bill : 7500

+## How I developed this project

+Abstract Class: The "Cars" class serves as an abstract base class, defining common properties and behaviors for all types of cars.
+It encapsulates the shared characteristics and functionality that are inherent to cars in general.

+Inheritance: The "Hatchback," "Sedan," and "SUV" classes extend the "Cars" abstract class.
+By inheriting from the "Cars" class, these subclasses inherit the properties and behaviors defined in the abstract class.
+In other words, the subclasses inherit the common features of a car while allowing for specific characteristics and behaviors unique to each type.

+Polymorphism: Polymorphism is demonstrated through the usage of abstract methods in the "Cars" class.
+Abstract methods are declared in the abstract class but do not have an implementation.
+Each subclass (Hatchback, Sedan, SUV) must provide its own implementation of these abstract methods, fulfilling the specific requirements for that type of car.
+This allows for different behaviors of the same method based on the type of car.

+Encapsulation: Encapsulation refers to the bundling of data and methods within a class, hiding the internal details and providing access through well-defined interfaces.
+In your project, encapsulation is exemplified by the private fields and public getter and setter methods used to access and modify the car-related information, such as car type, service codes, and bill details.
+This encapsulation ensures data integrity and enables controlled access to the internal state of the car objects.

+By employing these OOP concepts, you have created a modular and extensible design for your car service center project.
+The abstract class and inheritance hierarchy provide a clear structure for managing different car types and their specific behaviors, while encapsulation ensures data security and controlled access to the car-related information.
 ## Contributing

 Contributions are welcome!
 If you would like to contribute to this project, please follow these steps: